Great news for all employers wishing to offer a higher limit on their cycle to work scheme!

 As a founding member of the Cycle to Work Alliance (C2WA), we’ve been working towards an update like this for two years, in partnership with the Department for Transport (DfT), Financial Conduct Authority (FCA), and other members of the C2WA.

 However, the specific guidance that’s been produced contains some ambiguous wording, making it difficult to act on under existing legislation.
 The key things you need to know:

-We know this delay may well be disappointing for you and your employees.
-No one is keener to get more people loving life in the saddle than we are.
-We’re working across the industry to achieve the change we all want as quickly as possible.
+Although we've not yet made timescales publically available, we're pleased to note that an updated delivery timeline will be released soon.
+We know the delay may well be disappointing for you and your employees and can assure you that no one is keener to implement the new version of the scheme than us.
+We’re working hard to achieve the change we all want as quickly as possible.

 If you would like more information on joining our new 'Freedom to ride' scheme, please register your interest.

 If you're yet to join the scheme, sign up here and then drop us a line to discuss over £1,000 schemes.

 What is the timeline for being able to implement the new 'Freedom to ride' scheme?

 - Cyclescheme is honouring the Cycle to Work Alliance's (C2WA) recommendation not to implement the scheme until the ambiguous wording has been clarified by the DfT and FCA.
 This means we cannot offer a definitive timeline.
 However, there is an entire team of people working furiously to resolve all ambiguities and ensure that we can implement the new scheme in a compliant way that is in our clients best interests.

 - If you're already a Cyclescheme customer and want to roll out our 'Freedom to ride' (no limit) scheme, please register your interest via this form and we'll keep you updated.
 If you're not yet a Cyclescheme customer, we recommend you register for our service here (we'll then be in touch as soon as we have an update).